amandajehan/ecommerce_server/rest-api-doc.md

 Status: 400 Bad Request
 ```
 json {
-	error: "name is required, image_url is required, price is required, stock is required"
+	error: "name is required, image_url is required, price is required, stock is required, category is required"
 }
 ```